sysagnostic/website/content/english/blog/just-in-time-part1.md

 JIT's dynamic compilation logic integrates the following ideas:

-1. <u>Build time is cheap, execution time is expensive.</u><br>Compiling in build time is cheaper, than compiling in runtime.
-The Java compiler compiles processor agnostic Java bytecode from Java source code.
+1. **Build time is cheap, execution time is expensive.** Compiling in build time is cheaper than compiling in runtime.
+The Java compiler compiles processor-agnostic Java bytecode from Java source code.
-1. <u>The later we perform compilation the more we know about which code is executed frequently.</u><br> The Java Virtual Machine continuously collects statistics on compiled and executed Java bytecode segments so JIT knows which segments have the biggest impact on performance.
+1. **The later we perform compilation, the more we know about which code is executed frequently.** The Java Virtual Machine continuously collects statistics on compiled and executed Java bytecode segments, so JIT knows which segments have the biggest impact on performance.
 Frequently executed code is labeled as "hot code".
-1. <u>Less abstraction layers mean cheaper compilation.</u><br> Java code is compiled to bytecode during build time reducing the layers of abstraction significantly between shipped and processor dependent native code.
-Reduction of abstraction has a significant impact on JIT performance while still keeping the shipped code portable due to Java bytecode's platform agnostic property.
+1. **Fewer abstraction layers means cheaper compilation.** Java code is compiled to bytecode during build time, significantly reducing the layers of abstraction between shipped and processor-dependent native code.
+Reducing abstraction has a considerable impact on JIT performance, while still keeping the shipped code portable due to Java bytecode's platform-agnostic property.
-1. <u>Interpreted is more expensive than pre-compiled execution.</u><br> Since Java bytecode takes less time to compile to native code than Java source code would take, the JVM is able to start the application faster and with better overall execution performance.
+1. **Interpreted execution is more expensive than pre-compiled execution.** Since Java bytecode takes less time to compile to native code than Java source code, the JVM is able to start the application faster, and with better overall execution performance.

 Let's dig a little bit deeper into the relationship between JIT and hot code.

 Hot code is by definition executed frequently.
-Let's see the following Java source code and identify hot code in it:
+Let's see the following Java source code, and identify hot code in it:

 ```java
 package com.sysagnostic;